Grifo89/Nubank-Assessment/README.md

 Being at the root directory, the application runs typing the following command `python capital_gains`, after typing the command there are two options on wich you can choose:

 1. You can press Enter and get into the console interactive mode, where you can pass in the stock operation, which is made up of many transaction.
-When you finish to do it press `Enter` and `Ctrl + d` to execute the progam.
+When you finish to do it press `Enter` and `Ctrl + d` to execute the program.

 2. You can, after typing the command, redirect a file to the application as an input using **input redirection** `python capital_gains < test.txt`